- University of Wisconsin-Eau Claire

 Note: Your financial aid package may not reflect all incoming scholarships.
 If you haven't applied for scholarships, please refer to the scholarship website to learn more about eligibility, deadlines, and the application process.
 For questions about scholarships, call the Admissions Office at 715-836-5415.

 New Student Orientation and registration for freshmen will take place in June.
 Students who have paid their $100 enrollment deposit will receive detailed information about orientation in late March and will be able to sign up for a date in early April.
 Before you attend orientation, be sure to send an official transcript for any college work in progress or completed so you can be advised appropriately for your coursework.
-Sign up for one of the required 15 one-day programs happening in June!
+Sign up for one of the required 15 one-day programs happening June 11-29!

 Learn more here